bellons91/personal-notes/azure/azure-entra/azure-entra.md

 - passwordless authentication (eg, Windows Hello for Business)
 - [[fido2-authentication]]

-You can finally manage users from external sources by using [[azure-ad-external-identities]].
+You can finally manage users from external sources by using [[azure-entra-external-identities]].